 Permission to fly in restricted areas

-Here you can find information regarding the process for applying for a permit to fly in a restricted area that involves a ban or restriction of aviation.
+Here you can find information regarding the process for applying for a permission to fly in a restricted area that involves a ban or restriction of aviation.

 The Swedish Transport Agency can decide on restrictions or bans on aviation, so-called restricted areas (R-areas).
-This can be done for military reasons, for reasons of public order and security or due to nature or environmental protection.
-It is prohibited to fly in a restricted area without a permit from the competent authority or the ATS unit as shown in column 4 in the list of restricted areas in AIP ENR 5.1.
+Restricted areas can be established for military reasons, for reasons of public order and security or due to nature or environmental protection.
+It is prohibited to fly in a restricted area without permission from the competent authority or the ATS unit as shown in column 4 in the list of restricted areas in AIP ENR 5.1.

 Important to read before applying

-When examining cases concerning applications for flight permits in restricted areas, the Swedish Transport Agency assesses in the first instance whether flying is of importance or for the benefit of society or of a socially important nature.
-Basis for examination and assessment can be found in the Civil Aviation Act (2010: 500), the Civil Aviation Ordinance (2010: 770) and the Ordinance (2005:801) on restrictions on aviation in certain areas, where the Swedish Transport Agency may decide on exemptions if there are special reasons.
+When reviewing and handling of applications for permission to fly in restricted areas, the Swedish Transport Agency assesses in the first instance whether flying is of importance or for the benefit of society or of a socially important nature.
+Basis for the assessment can be found in the Civil Aviation Act (2010:500), the Civil Aviation Ordinance (2010:770) and the Ordinance (2005:801) on restrictions on aviation in certain areas, where the Swedish Transport Agency may decide on exemptions if there are special reasons.

-If the Swedish Transport Agency initially assesses that the flight constitutes a societal benefit or if special reasons can be proven, the matter is referred to several different bodies within the restricted area for comments before a decision is made.
-Permits are granted restrictively, today the Swedish Transport Agency issues flight permits primarily to businesses that conduct for example
+If the Swedish Transport Agency initially assesses that the flight constitutes a societal benefit or if special reasons can be proven, the matter is sent to referral bodies for comments before a decision is made.
+Permission to fly is granted restrictively.
+The Swedish Transport Agency issues permission to fly primarily to businesses that conduct for example

 • inspection work